KK-Singh333/Voxify_App/README.md

 The link to app:- https://voxify-ivory.vercel.app/ Please do check it out.
 NOTE: This github repo consists the local host version of the website(not optimised for mobile) , repo for the deployed version is : https://github.com/KK-Singh333/Voxify.git
+This version is also optimised for mobile devices